Mageshwaran18/Linux/README.md

 ESC --> To exit from the insert mode to the normal mode in the VIM ( text editor ) ESC + /<pattern> --> To search for a text in the file.

+`u` –-> Undo last action
+Ctrl + r –-> Redo an undone change
+    (undo and redo option in vim is available only in the normal mode and not in insert mode) groupdel <groupname> --> To delete a group